GraceKiarie/Data-Normalization/README.md

 # Data-Normalization
-Normalizing raw data using PHP
+Normalizing raw data using PHP PDO

  Steps:

  1. run the database.php file to create the database and tables.
+ alternative: import the assignment.sql file.

  2. Visit the index page and upload the json file.